electaco/electaco.github.io/jsite/_docs/video_markers/videostream.md

 2. Open up a commmand line in the directory you unpacked the files to

 3. Run the command `docker-compose up -d` to start downloading the service image and starting it up
-    * The service defaults to two RTMP streams: "mystream" and "testing"
+    * The service defaults to two RTMP streams: *"mystream"* and *"testing"*
     * When running it has a web service at [http://localhost:8080/](http://localhost:8080/) where you can open the streams
 4. To start a stream, run the command `py stream.py <path-to-video-file>` and shortly after the video should start playing on the web page listed above
-    * Default target is "mystream", you can change to the testing screen by adding "--key testing" to the command
+    * Default target is *"mystream"*, you can change to the testing screen by adding *"--key testing"* to the command

 5. In Electaco, set the video url to `http://localhost/hls/mystream.m3u8` and the Type to `application/x-mpegURL`